rperry99/coloro-swatches/readme.md

 - [ ] See all the colors at once
 - [ ] Choose to see either RGB, Hex, or HCL

+## Known Problems

+- [ ] The header bar / navigation has overlapping issues with the swatches.
+Swatches sometimes appear above the bar.
+- [ ] Website is not mobile friendly and layout breaks at anything below laptop screen size.

 ## Relevant Links

 [All Colors on Coloro's website](https://coloro.com/key-colors#KeyColors-A/W-26/27)